-I came into Radiography following a period of service in the HM Forces (Army).
-I am a lecturer in the School of Health and Sports Sciences.
-I graduated from University of Suffolk in 2012 winning the Fodder Memorial award for students; best paper proffered at the United Kingdom Radiological Conference (UKRC).
-I am delighted and proud to come back in a teaching capacity.
-I have mostly practiced in general radiography and CT since qualification.
-My teaching is mainly on the BSc (Hons) Diagnostic Radiography and the BSc (Hons) Radiotherapy and Oncology programmes.
+Jerome came into Radiography following a period of service in the HM Forces (Army).
+Jerome is a Lecturer in the School of Health and Sports Sciences.
+He graduated from University of Suffolk in 2012 winning the Fodder Memorial award for students; best paper proffered at the United Kingdom Radiological Conference (UKRC) and is delighted and proud to come back in a teaching capacity.
+He has mostly practiced in general radiography and CT since qualification.
+His teaching is mainly on the BSc (Hons) Diagnostic Radiography and the BSc (Hons) Radiotherapy and Oncology programmes.

-Immediately prior to becoming a lecturer here, I worked in the private health sector where I was involved in providing an Extracorporeal Shockwave Lithotripsy (ECSWL) service to most of the NHS Trusts in the East of England.
+Immediately prior to becoming a Lecturer here, Jerome worked in the private health sector where he was involved in providing an Extracorporeal Shockwave Lithotripsy (ECSWL) service to most of the NHS Trusts in the East of England.

 Jerome's main interest is in the physics and technology underpinning medical imaging.
 This includes the emerging technologies and how they are utilised in dose optimisation (especially for overweight and obese patients).

 His current research interest is in Genomics in Personalised Healthcare, and, how underserved populations are engaged in this technology.

 Atutornu KJ, Willis,S, The heart of the matter.
 Synergy: Imaging & Therapy Practice; Mar 2013, p4.

 Atutornu KJ, Willis SJ, pECG and rECG gated MDCT coronary angiography.
 BJR Congress series.
 Proceedings of the UK Radiological Congress 2012: 55.